jaredchristiantelano/Telano-Jared-Christian-P._PA3_2ECE-A/README.md

 Problem 1

-In this problem, a .csv file was turned into a data frame using pandas.
-The first 5 rows and the last 5 rows of the dataframe were then appended together in a single dataframe.
+In this problem, pandas library was imported first.
+Then, a .csv file was uploaded and turned into a data frame using pandas, stored under the variable 'cars'.
+The first 5 rows and the last 5 rows were obtained using the functions .head() and .tail(), respectively.
+These selected rows from the original dataframe were then appended together in a single dataframe.

 Code
 ```